5long/sup-wiki/Contributing.md

 by splitting, merging, dropping commits, and editing commit messages.

-## Bugfix changes against next
+## Bugfix changes against develop

-If you encounter a bug in next, and want to submit a patch, then clearly you can't work off of master.
-It's fine to submit patches off of next.
+If you encounter a bug in develop, and want to submit a patch, then clearly you can't work off of master.
+It's fine to submit patches off of develop.
 For maximum likelihood of patch acceptance, find the commit that created the bug, create a branch right there with git branch `<branchname\> <commit id\>`, and do your bugfix commits on that branch.
-That way, the patches don't have false dependencies on later features of next.
+That way, the patches don't have false dependencies on later features of develop.